Custom drawing in 2D¶

 Godot has nodes to draw sprites, polygons, particles, and all sorts of stuff.
 For most cases, this is enough; but not always.
 Before crying in fear, angst, and rage because a node to draw that specific something does not exist... it would be good to know that it is possible to easily make any 2D node (be it Control or Node2D based) draw custom commands.
 It is really easy to do it, too.

-- Visualizations that are not that compatible with nodes: (example: a tetris board).
-The tetris example uses a custom draw function to draw the blocks.
+Visualizations that are not that compatible with nodes, such as a tetris board.
+(The tetris example uses a custom draw function to draw the blocks.)

-- Drawing a large number of simple objects.
-Custom drawing avoids the overhead of using nodes which makes it less memory intensive and potentially faster.
+Drawing a large number of simple objects.
+Custom drawing avoids the overhead of using a large number of nodes, possibly lowering memory usage and improving performance.

 Draw commands are described in the CanvasItem class reference.
 There are plenty of them.